CYBWithFlourish/IP-Sweeper-Script/README.md

 ```
 <p align='center'>The script explained and breaked down.</p>

-> Now let's break down and try to under stand the code.
+> Now let's break down and try to understand the code.

 - `#!/bin/bash` - It's basically a comment telling the computer, "Hey!, am a bash script".
 - ```sh